-The following design standards shall be followed where applicable in the design and construction of any subdivision and land development project:
+The following design standards shall be followed where applicable in the design and construction of any subdivision:

-1. Frontage on Improved Streets:
+1. Frontage on Improved Streets

-- a.
 The area to be subdivided shall have frontage on an existing improved public street, or shall create new street frontage to serve all proposed lots.
-If an existing street has not been improved to the standards and specifications as required in these regulations, the commission may require the Applicant to make certain improvements on the part of the street abutting the property or leading to the property being subdivided where necessary for drainage, safety, traffic, or other reasons as deemed proper by the Commission. - b.
-For purposes of these Regulations, streets platted but not improved or accepted for maintenance by the City, shall not be considered "existing" improved public streets.
-Where these streets are incorporated within the subdivision or land development project, they shall be improved by the Applicant to meet the current Regulation standards.
+If an existing street has not been improved to the standards and specifications as required in these regulations, the commission may require the subdivider to make certain improvements on the part of the street abutting the property or leading to the property being subdivided where necessary for drainage, safety, traffic or other reasons as deemed proper by the Commission.

+For purposes of these regulations, streets platted but not improved or accepted for maintenance by the City, shall not be considered "existing" improved public streets.
+Where these streets are incorporated within the subdivision or land development project, they shall be improved by the developer to meet the subdivision regulation standards.

-2. Classification:
+2. Street Classification

-- a.
-Street design within a proposed subdivision or land development project shall conform to a street hierarchy system as established herein.
-Requirements for right-of-way and pavement width, drainage, and other utilities, sidewalks, and other design standards shall be tailored to street function. - b.
-The following categories of street classification are regulated herein: arterial, collector, local, marginal access, industrial, commercial. - c.
-Except as specifically noted in these Regulations, marginal access streets shall meet local street requirements; commercial and industrial streets shall meet collector street requirements. - d.
+Street design within a proposed subdivision shall conform to a street hierarchy system as established herein.
+Requirements for right-of-way and pavement width, drainage and other utilities, sidewalks, and other design standards shall be tailored to street function.

+The following categories of street classification are regulated herein: arterial, collector, local, marginal access, industrial, commercial.

+Except as specifically noted in these regulations, marginal access streets shall meet local street requirements; commercial and industrial streets shall meet collector street requirements.

 Local streets shall be so laid out that their use by through traffic will be discouraged.